albacoretuna/sayitlikeme/README.md

 ```

 Now you need a web server to serve static files located at public- folder.
 It should be setup
-to proxy other requests to the nodejs you have already started at http://127.0.0.1:8000
+to proxy other requests to the nodejs you have already started at http://127.0.0.1:8000, a working sample for
+nginx configs is located in server/sample-nginx-development.

 After those steps you can start contributiong!